 Description

-The memorial stands in the NE corner of the churchyard of the Church of St John the Baptist (Grade II*-listed).
-It takes the form of a granite Celtic cross with a reversed sword carved in low relief on the front face.
-The cross stands on a tapering plinth, rectangular on plan.
+The Greatham War Memorial is located in the northeast corner of the churchyard of the Church of St John the Baptist, which is a Grade II*-listed building.
+The memorial features a granite Celtic cross with a reversed sword carved in low relief on the front face.
+It is set on a tapering rectangular plinth.

-The memorial stands within an octagonal gravelled area, defined by a low stone kerb and approached by a rake of stone steps leading up from the path to the north.
-The steps are flanked by dwarf walls with flat stone coping and ball finials.
+The memorial is situated within an octagonal gravelled area, which is bordered by a low stone kerb.
+Access to the memorial is provided by a set of stone steps that rise from the path to the north.
+These steps are flanked by dwarf walls topped with flat stone coping and ball finials.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.